rust-lang/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 in memory) and then the contained `DefId` points to a different function in a new compilation session we'd be in trouble.

-A solution to this problem is to find "stable" forms for IDs which remain valid in-between compilation sessions.
+A solution to this problem is to find "stable" forms for `ID`s which remain valid in-between compilation sessions.
 For the most important case, `DefId`s, these are the so-called `DefPath`s.
-Each `DefId` has a corresponding `DefPath` but in place of a numeric ID, a `DefPath` is based on the path to the identified item, e.g. `std::collections::HashMap`.
-The advantage of an ID like this is that it's not affected by unrelated changes.
+Each `DefId` has a corresponding `DefPath` but in place of a numeric `ID`, a `DefPath` is based on the path to the identified item, e.g. `std::collections::HashMap`.
+The advantage of an `ID` like this is that it's not affected by unrelated changes.
 For example, one can add a new function to `std::collections` but `std::collections::HashMap` would still be `std::collections::HashMap`.
 A `DefPath` is "stable" across changes made to the source code while a `DefId`